All Episodes

 You know, John Kerry wants to demand that farming and agricultural emissions be cut.

-Well, now we're gonna burden, you know, farmers further?
+What, now we're going to burden, you know, farmers further?

 Are you kidding me?